 Lavender is the most researched essential oil and for good reason.
 Lavender can help with so many different issues but when it comes to hormone balance it is great for reducing stress and promoting a sense of relaxation.
 It’s also a great oil to help with menopausal symptoms.
-Read more about lavender essential oil uses.

-5. Thyme Thymus vulgaris
+5. Thyme Essential Oil - Thymus vulgaris

 This might be one that you’re surprised to see on this list because thyme is generally thought of to boost the immune system and help fight sickness.
 Thyme, however, is an excellent essential oil for balancing progesterone levels and can even promote the production of progesterone.